ECO bath kit:

 this jar meets TSA 311 liquids rule

-Desert Essence Tea Tree Cleansing Pads make my face squeaky clean twice a day.
-They are also a fantastic way to “freshen up” when in transit.
-The most amazing thing: after years of suffering with rosacea (which only the prescription Soolantra had been able to soothe), these pads miraculously keep the rosacea away, too (no more meds needed).
-To save space, I carefully (using very clean hands) squish a jar and a half of these pads into one jar.
-(I have to pack these with me as I’ve not found them overseas.)
+These cleansing pads keep my face squeaky clean and clear, which is so helpful when in need of freshening up while in transit.
+The most amazing thing: after years of suffering with rosacea (which only the prescription Soolantra had been able to correct), these pads miraculously keep the rosacea away, too (no more meds needed!).
+To save space, I carefully (using very clean hands/gloves) fit a jar and a half of these pads into one jar.
+The only downside is that I don’t have a use for this reusable jar, so I remove the label (it comes off easily; leaves no residue) and donate them.

 This is my small travel towel.
 It's intended to only wrap/dry the hair, yet it's been more than sufficient to dry my body, too.
 It's soft and exquisite and easy to hold/fold/roll.
 It dries at about the same speed as my past travel towels—but it feels like luxury (unlike most travel towels).
 I love that I never again have to wrangle lots of towel.